Safety

 Protecting Our People and Communities

-Constellation fosters a safe, diverse and innovative workplace that strives to keep employees engaged in meaningful and important work.
+Constellation fosters a safe, inclusive, and innovative workplace that strives to keep employees engaged in meaningful and important work.
 We provide our people with competitive compensation and benefits, a culture of entrepreneurship and opportunities for personal and professional growth.
-We pride ourselves on bringing employees together in a collaborative environment that inspires new ideas and embraces diverse perspectives.
+We pride ourselves on bringing employees together in a collaborative environment that inspires new ideas and embraces diverse backgrounds and perspectives.

 At Constellation, we integrate safety and health into every level of our company, beginning with each individual employee.
 Every day, our employees perform a wide range of critical work activities which are inherently dangerous work.
 Through the strength of our safety programs and the commitment of our employees and leadership, Constellation achieves top-tier safety performance.
 We reinforce safe work practices and identify potential risks before an incident occurs through peer-to-peer and manager safety observations.
 By recording safety observations, documenting near misses and tracking incident trends, we systematically identify issues and pinpoint improvement opportunities.